 - Leveraging Technology to Bridge India’s Education Infrastructure Gap.
 India needs to compliment the build out of brick and mortar secondary schools in the country with investment in technology resources.
 Mr Modi’s US$16bn Digital India campaign to drive connectivity and digital literacy has the potential to serve as a platform for digital education to overcome current infrastructure and manpower constraints, particularly in rural India, where 90m children between 0-8 years today lack access to high quality education.

-II.
-The Fulfillment of India’s Industrial Potential
+- The Fulfilment of India’s Industrial Potential

 Since coming into office, Prime Minister Modi has overseen an ambitious range of initiatives and reforms designed to support India’s industrialisation, including the ‘Make in India’ campaign, removing the discretionary powers of labour inspectors, and increasing the flexibility with which manufacturing firms can hire employees.
 However, the size of the prize will likely necessitate an even more radical and wide-ranging policy overhaul.
 This would include among others: